ampproject/amphtml/contributing/getting-started-quick.md

 1. Edit files in your favorite editor
 2. Make sure your changes satisfy AMP's [code quality and style rules](getting-started-e2e.md#code-quality-and-style)
-3. If your code requires a new dependency, run `yarn add --dev --exact [packagename]`, which automatically updates `package.json` and `yarn.lock`
+3. If your code requires a new dependency, run `npm install --save-dev [packagename]`, which automatically updates `package.json` and `package-lock.json`
    - If it is a build-time dependency, use the `--dev` flag
    - If it is a runtime dependency, add it to `build-system/compile/sources.js`
-4. If you manually edited `package.json`, run `yarn` to install the dependency and generate an updated `yarn.lock` file
+4. If you manually edited `package.json`, run `npm install` to install the dependency and generate an updated `package-lock.json` file
 5. Add each file you change: `git add <file>`
 6. Create a commit: `git commit -m "<your commit message>"`
 7. To avoid having to run `git add` on each file, you can use `git commit -a -m "<your commit message>"` instead.